RayKruger/gitai/README.md

 git add .

 # 2. Invoke GitAI to generate and execute the commit
-gitai commit -m "Intial commit commit"
+gitai commit -m "Intial commit"
 # or to commit without manual message: gitai commit
 # or to use a local LLM model: gitai commit -m "Initial commit" --local
 # or to use a remote LLM model: gitai commit -m "Initial commit" --api